-The Plant Import Regulation regulates the importation of plants, plant products, and plant byproducts to Israel.
 Permits are mandatory to import fresh produce, plants, plant products, seeds, propagation material, and biotic material; permits must be obtained for each shipment.
 Plants and plant products may not be brought into Israel without a valid permit issued by PPIS.
-Exporters may request an import permit by contacting the PPIS Import Department
+Exporters may request an import permit by contacting the PPIS Import Department.
+For applications, contact: Plant Protection & Inspection Service, Import Department, PO Box 78, 50250, Beit Dagan, Israel.
+Fax: +972-3-9681599

 Applications for the import permit should be submitted a minimum of 45 days prior to import.
-The permit request forms, according to the import type (Fresh produce, plants, plant products/ Seeds/ Biotic material) can be found in the Plant and Plant Products Import Procedure Guidelines (Hebrew only).
+The permit request forms, according to the import type (Fresh produce, plants, plant products/ Seeds/ Biotic material ) can be found in the Plant and Plant Products Import Procedure Guidelines (Hebrew only).